microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 ### `grep`

 Performs a regex 'grep' search for files under the workspace using [ripgrep](https://github.com/BurntSushi/ripgrep).
-The pattern can be a string or a regex.
+The pattern can be a string or a regular expression.

 ```ts
 const { files } = await workspace.grep("monkey", "**/*.md")